17 Surprising Things I Learned in 8 Years of Marriage

 10. It’s important to put your partner ahead of your children

 Without your significant other, parenting (and life in general) will become more challenging.
-Put them first and everything else sorts itself out.
+Put your spouse first and everything else sorts itself out.

 11. Marriage is 100/100, not 50/50